Graduate Programmes in Chemistry and Chemical Engineering

 Important: All students must complete the zero-credit course AI500: Academic Integrity or an equivalent course by the end of their first term of study.

-• 8 term courses at the graduate level (8 credits), plus
+• 8 term courses at the graduate level (8 credits); and

 • a project (2 credits).